COMING NEXT:

 The ultimate goal of the fellowship is to support the initiation of an academic career by the Fellow/ Young Investigator, to transfer knowledge and technical skills to the Home Institution and promote the establishment of research collaborations among European and international centers.

-The EADV Research Fellowship recipient will be supported by a sum of 30’000 euros for their travel and living expenses and their insurance coverage during the training period.
+The EADV Research Fellowship recipient will be supported by a sum of € 9.000 to 36.000 for their travel and living expenses and their insurance coverage during the training period.

 An established agreement between the candidate Fellow and a research or clinical center (Host Institution) that offers excellent research opportunities for the particular research subject and has accepted the candidate for a one year fellowship.
 The criteria for candidate Fellows are:

-• The fellow is either way:
+• The Fellow is either way:

 • A dermatologist – venereologist,